Under the Oak Training Logo

 Dana Kabaila

-• meltdowns, shut downs, burn out and recovery
+• Persistent (chronic) pain, fatigue, burn out and recovery

-• substance use and suicidal thoughts (sometimes described as "singing your death song")
+• Suicidal thoughts - sometimes explored as "singing your death song"

 Contact